fcakyon/ultralyticsplus/README.md

-# yolov8tohuggingface
+# YOLOv8 to 🤗
-Huggingface utilities for Ultralytics/YOLOv8
+HuggingFace utilities for Ultralytics/YOLOv8

 ## installation